rob-white/DashboardersHeaven.com/readme.md

 1. First install [Laravel Homestead](http://laravel.com/docs/5.1/homestead)

-2. Clone the respository to your local machine.
+2. Clone the repository to your local machine.

 3. Configure homestead to map the repository to the vagrant box.